 None Cypro Archaic Period: 750 – 475 BC

-During this period Cyprus flourished and and traded widely.
-Their wares still show Greek influence, but now also influence from the Phoenicians and, to some extent, the Egyptians, while Cypriot influence was also felt abroad.
+During the Archaic period Cyprus flourished and traded widely.
+Their wares show influence from the Phoenicians, Greeks and Egyptians, while Cypriot influence was felt abroad.
 Goods, including pottery was exported to the Aegean and Levant while materials such as precious metals were imported.